mrjohnnycake/homelab-notes/Apps and Services/Kometa (formerly Plex Meta Manager).md

 ---
 created: Tue 2023-05-02 @ 06:33 PM
-modified: Wed 2023-12-27 @ 07:55 PM
+modified: Tue 2024-06-26 @ 09:41 PM
 ---
 *These are my actual configs (except for my config.yml file as that contains sensitive info) and will be updated as I get to them.*

-For more info see my GitHub "plex-meta-manager" repo
+For more info see my GitHub "kometa" repo

 ## Updating Git Repo
 *this header is up top on this note so that I don't forget to do it*

-I have my PMM files synced with git so that I can edit them on my computer and then push them to my repo on GitHub.
+I have my Kometa files synced with git so that I can edit them on my computer and then push them to my repo on GitHub.
 I then log on to my server to fetch or pull the new changes so that everything is ready to go.

-If you're using git to update your PMM files you'll need to push changes from your server to your git repo server (GitHub, etc.) every once in a while.
-This is because PMM creates new files (mostly assets like posters, etc.) and if you don't add and push those files back to the master repo then some of the purpose of using git is defeated.
+If you're using git to update your Kometa files you'll need to push changes from your server to your git repo server (GitHub, etc.) every once in a while.
+This is because Kometa creates new files (mostly assets like posters, etc.) and if you don't add and push those files back to the master repo then some of the purpose of using git is defeated.

 Run these commands on your server from time to time to keep everything updated:
 ```